mmacy/openai-python/README.md

 )
 ```

 The async client uses the exact same interface.
-If you pass a [`PathLike`](https://docs.python.org/3/library/os.html#os.PathLike) instance, the file contents will be read asynchronously automatically.
+If you pass a [`PathLike`][os.PathLike] instance, the file contents will be read asynchronously automatically.

 ## Handling errors

-When the library is unable to connect to the API (for example, due to network connection problems or a timeout), a subclass of `openai.APIConnectionError` is raised.
+When the library is unable to connect to the API (for example, due to network connection problems or a timeout), a subclass of [`openai.APIConnectionError`][src.openai.APIConnectionError] is raised.

 When the API returns a non-success status code (that is, 4xx or 5xx
-response), a subclass of `openai.APIStatusError` is raised, containing `status_code` and `response` properties.
+response), a subclass of [`openai.APIStatusError`][src.openai.APIStatusError] is raised, containing `status_code` and `response` properties.

-All errors inherit from `openai.APIError`.
+All errors inherit from [`openai.APIError`][src.openai.APIError].

 ```python
 import openai